sdil/personal-blog/content/projects/index.md

 ![Tax app](tax-app.gif)

 This app born out of frustration filing my tax for the past 3 years.
 Surprisingly, many people are in the same boat.

-See my [Twitter thread here](https://twitter.com/sdil/status/1356596620515704832).
+{{< tweet 1356596620515704832 >}}

 **Objective**: An app that helps commoners to manage tax better.
 Users can add/upload their income statement, their tax relief spendings and tax rebates to the system.
 We will calculate how much is their tax for that year and identify which tax relief categories are not fully utilized.
 The receipts/statements can be upload and stored for at least 7 years to comply to Malaysian's LHDN requirement.